HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1140420/sp3/README.md

         return bytes;
     }

+DownloadUtility.java
     This method basically opens up the file that already exists on the server, and converts it to array of bytes.
 Once I have an array of bytes, I just create an OutputStream, and write them.
 When this thing executes, the client already has the file on their end.

-     private void sendPDFfile(HttpServletResponse response, String fileName) throws IOException {
+     public void sendfile(HttpServletResponse response, String fileName) throws IOException {
         int BUFFER = 1024 * 100;//set a reasonable size
         response.setContentType( "application/octet-stream" );
         response.setHeader( "Content-Disposition:", "attachment;filename=" + fileName);